AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/enrich-profile.md

 Adobe Experience Platform [!DNL Data Science Workspace] provides the tools and resources to create, evaluate, and utilize machine learning models to generate data predictions and insights.
 When machine learning insights are ingested into a [!DNL Profile]-enabled dataset, that same data is also ingested as [!DNL Profile] records which can then be segmented using [!DNL Adobe Experience Platform Segmentation Service].

-The segmentation process depends on the evaluation method for the segment.
-If a segment is configured as **streaming**, it will process all the new updates written by the model into the profile in real-time.
-However, if a segment is configured for **batch** evaluation, the new values will be evaluated in the next batch.
+The segmentation process depends on the evaluation method for the audience.
+If an audience is configured as **streaming**, it will process all the new updates written by the model into the profile in real-time.
+However, if an audience is configured for **batch** evaluation, the new values will be evaluated in the next batch.

 This document provides links to tutorials that enable you to enrich [!DNL Real-Time Customer Profile] with your machine learning insights.